 - Detroit Vegan Soul (Detroit, Michigan)

-Probably no food so aptly combines healthful choices and pure decadence in one meal.
+No other cuisine so aptly combines healthful choices and pure decadence in one meal.
 You’re likely to see heaps of macaroni and vegan cheese alongside perfectly cooked collard greens.
 Or imagine some fried vegan chicken side-by-side with mashed sweet potatoes.
 In the entire spectrum of vegan cooking you’re unlikely to find a cuisine that does such a great job of filling you up, while simultaneously giving you a massive dose of veggies.